ascv/HyperLogLog/README.md

     set_registers(registers)

 Sets the registers to *new_registers*.
-If *new_registers* is longer then the extra new registers are ignored.
-If *new_registers* is shorter then the extra registers are not modified.
+If *new_registers* is too long then the extra new registers are ignored.
+If *new_registers* is too short then the extra registers are not modified.

     size()